dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T828: Families decide the values to instill in children.
+### T828: Families have the right to decide their children's values.

 |Support|
 |---|